Achieving a Healthy Balance of Connection and Accountability in the Workplace Through Synergy

 You need your employees and managers to be responsible for the project, team, and organization to optimize employee performance.
 Strong individual contributions lead to strong team performance.
 Individuals working to their strengths provides the fuel for greater team success.

 Consider the employee who does what her job requires and nothing more.
 She meets all expectations, yet her focus on individual task completion leads her coworkers, including her manager, to view her as an individual producer and possibly less of a team player.
 The reasons for her behavior aside, she is so focused on meeting exact expectations that she can overlook the opportunity to develop and positively influence team results and dynamics.
 As a result, she receives satisfactory (not exceptional) performance reviews, but continues to be baffled as to why her teammates don’t include her more.
-This is a great performer who likely lacks self-confidence prefers to stay in her own familiar domain.
+This is a great performer who likely lacks self-confidence and prefers to stay in her own familiar domain.
 Greater team trust and involvement can quickly remove the barriers and involve her in the team’s synergy.

 What is the right balance, and how do you achieve it?